drewmuk/twoMinDrillNFL/README.md

 I wanted to look at how (if it all) NFL teams perform differently in two-minute drill situations.
 In these spots, time is a factor and teams are in need of quick, long plays to score a touchdown or field goal before the clock expires.

 I'm only looking at pass plays; they can stop the clock and gain yards more quickly than runs, so they're more relevant to two-minute drills.
 This refers to A) two minutes or less left in the 1st half, or B) two minutes or less in the 2nd half when the offensive team is down by 8 points or less.
+And 'receiver' refers to anyone catching the ball, not just players officially designated as Wide Receivers.

 Two ways of investigating the differences are 1) comparing the outcome of two-minute drill plays to normal plays, or 2) seeing if there are patterns in which players are involved.
 To address the first one, I'm looking at yards gained and yards after catch per completion, and location frequency of pass completions (outside, middle, short, or deep).
 And for the second, I'm desigining a k-mean analysis of receivers to classify them into groups, and checking the rate at which the groups are targeted in different parts of the game.